 Send personalized emails

 When creating emails, include customizable fields that would allow you to fill in the name of your recipient automatically.
 There is a good possibility that your email will end up in Spam if it’s addressed to “Dear Sir/Madam.”
+You can use the Hunter app to locate and authenticate email addresses that matter to your business using their powerful domain search.

 Here’s a good idea: use your opt-in form to collect your user’s name.
 This way, you can personalize your emails in the future.